Home / Gossamer-Winged (Lycaenidae) / Mission Blue (Aricia icarioides missionensis)

 Habitat Coastal grasslands

-Adult diet Flower nectar especially those of the sunflower family
+Adult Diet Primarily flower nectar, especially from the sunflower family

 Did You Know?